AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 ![](../images/ui/segment-builder/add-aggregation.png)

 The aggregation is now added.
 You can now select the aggregation function, choose what attribute to aggregate, the equality function, as well as the value.
+For the example below, this segment would qualify any profile that has a sum of purchased values that is greater than $100, even if each individual purchase is less than $100.

 ![](../images/ui/segment-builder/filled-aggregation.png)